Normalized mutual information is a biased measure for classification and community detection: Benchmarking

 \subsection{Results for the traditional symmetric normalized mutual information}

-Figure~\ref{fig:NMI-S-Performances} shows the performance of the same six community detection methods as in Fig.~\ref{fig:RMI-A-Performances}, but measured using the standard, symmetrically normalized, non-reduced mutual information $I_0^{(S)}(c;g)$.
-By this measure many of the methods appear to perform implausibly well, far beyond the detectability threshold visible in Fig.~\ref{fig:RMI-A-Performances} in the regime where all methods should by rights fail.
-Note in particular the high scores achieved by the generalized modularity with $\gamma = 10$ in this undetectable regime by virtue of the excessive number of groups it generates.
+Figure~\ref{fig:NMI-S-Performances} shows the performance of the same six community detection methods as in Fig.~\ref{fig:RMI-A-Performances}, but measured using the standard, symmetrically normalized, non-reduced mutual information, which we denote by~$I_0^{(S)}(c;g)$.
+By this measure, many of the methods appear to perform implausibly well, far beyond the detectability threshold visible in Fig.~\ref{fig:RMI-A-Performances}, in the regime where all methods should by rights fail.
+Note in particular the high scores achieved by the generalized modularity with $\gamma = 10$ by virtue of the excessive number of groups it generates.